eformsignen/developers/help/eformsign_embedding_en.rst

         "user":{
             "type" : "02" , // 01 - internal or  02 - external  (required)
             "external_user_info" : {
-                "name" : "" // enter the external recipient name when handling an external recipient }
+                "name" : "" // enter the external recipient name in the external recipient step }
         }
     };